 Body.
-In reporting the data, consistency is key: Numerals should be expressed to a consistent number of decimal places that is determined by the precision of measurement.
+In reporting data, consistency is key: Numerals should be expressed to a consistent number of decimal places that is determined by the precision of measurement.
 Never change the unit of measurement or the number of decimal places in the same column.

 Do not cut tables.
-But when table run over the next page, use the format:
+But when tables run over the next page, use the format:

-Farmer Frequency of Use Hours spent Time of the Day Problem ns encountered in us ing the computer Physical Psychological Technical Jonathan Once a month One None in particular; when the needs arise such as meeting notification or needs information on the field Lack of skill to operate Jose Thrice a month 30 minutes Afternoon when farm work is done Poor eyesight Lack of skill to operate; fear - A.Y - Th · · · · · · · · · · · · · · · · · · ·
+Table 4.
+(Con tinuation) Farmer Frequency of Hours Use spent Time of the Day Problems encountered in using the computer Physical Psychological Technical Jonathan Once a month One None in particular; when the needs arise such as meeting notification or needs information on the field Lack of skill to operate Jose Thrice a month 30 minutes Afternoon when farm work is done Poor eyesight Lack of skill to operate; fear